If you’re thinking about working in the Southwest on your next travel assignment, think about experiencing the Navajo Nation.

 Navajo mother and daughter

 The Navajo people pride themselves on their history of being here long before European settlers.
 The current population is over 300,000 with about half estimated to live in the Navajo Nation.
 They are the largest federally recognized Native American Indian Tribe in the United States.
-Interesting fact is that if you’re working in Arizona, there is no daylight savings time recognized except by the Navajo Nation so it’s possible that you remain in Arizona but have to change the time on your watch.
+An interesting fact is that if you’re working in Arizona, there is no daylight savings time recognized except by the Navajo Nation so it’s possible that you remain in Arizona but have to change the time on your watch.

 Oljato-Monument Valley, Utah